The sequel to our list of London's top cats is out of the kennel.

 The Dogs of Alcibiades

 Once weatherbeaten and vandalised, these recently restored (actually, replicated) fellows guard the Bonner Gate of Victoria Park.
 The duo are modelled on ancient Greek originals by Myron of Eleutherae (480-440 BC).
 They're notable for three things.
-(1) They're 100 years old this year.
+(1) They're now over a century old.
 (2) They have freaky genitals.
 (3) One of them featured on the front cover of Iain Sinclair's Lights Out For The Territory.

 Pickles, the World Cup-finding dog

 March 1966, four months before the World Cup, and the fabled Jules-Rimet trophy was stolen from an exhibition at Westminster Central Hall.
 Luckily a south London collie named Pickles was on the case.
 He discovered the trophy, wrapped in newspaper, beneath a hedge in South Norwood.
 The unlikely hero went on to star alongside Eric Sykes and June Whitfield in the film The Spy With The Cold Nose, and was voiced by Harry Enfield in a recent TV drama.
 Sadly, Pickles choked to death a year after his great find, prompting some to hint at a darker side to the recovery.